Sunday, June 30, 2024

 Enough, already.

 I've watched several times the video of Angel Reese knocking Clark to the floor Sunday in the Indiana Fever's win over the Chicago Sky, and, sorry, I don't see any of the above.
 I see a hard foul I'm not convinced should have been a flagrant-1.
-I see Reese going for the block, getting all ball, but catching Clark in the head with her free arm.
+I see Reese going for the block, getting all ball, but catching Clark in the head on the follow-through.

 Hard contact, but incidental from all visual evidence.
 And not a mugging by any stretch of the imagination.